-What is a Fitness & Gym Cleaning Checklist?
+What is a Fitness Center & Gym Cleaning Checklist?

-A gym and fitness center cleaning checklist is a list of rooms and spaces in a fitness facility, the surfaces, fixtures, and equipment which needs to be cleaned and disinfected in each room.
+A fitness center and gym cleaning services checklist is a list of rooms and spaces in a fitness facility, the surfaces, fixtures, and equipment which needs to be cleaned and disinfected in each room.
 The cleaning checklist also specifies the cleaning equipment, disinfectant and cleaning product to be used.
-The cleaning checklist ensures that the frequency and quality of cleaning is consistent, eliminates germs and viruses, and delivers the result of a clean and healthy environment.
+The gym cleaning checklist ensures that the frequency and quality of cleaning is consistent, eliminates germs and viruses, and delivers the result of a clean and healthy environment.

-This cleaning guide and downloadable fitness center cleaning checklist include the cleaning routines to ensure that you keep your school, healthcare facility gym, and commercial fitness center clean from the many different viruses, and fungi, to keep your visitors and staff healthy, happy and fit.
+This gym cleaning checklist include the cleaning routines to ensure that you keep your school, healthcare facility gym, and commercial fitness center clean from the many different viruses, and fungi, to keep your visitors and staff healthy, happy and fit.

 What This Gym Cleaning Checklist & Guide Covers:

 - Fitness Equipment

 The gym facilities are some of the dirtiest places of any fitness facility, school, health club, or healthcare facility.
 The perspiration and frequent touch of hundreds of people make it a breeding ground for harmful germs, viruses and parasites, and thus a high-risk place for the exchange of sickness.